MENTAL HEALTH GUIDE

 For children who continue to show signs of trauma for months afterward, they may have post-traumatic stress disorder (PTSD).
 It is important to seek professional help if you are worried your child might have PTSD.

 A therapist, such as a psychologist, social worker or counselor, can help your child understand and manage her moods and feelings.
-Effective treatments for PTSD include evidence-based therapy (such as, Trauma-Focused Cognitive Behavioral Therapy; TF-CBT) or a combination of therapy and medicine.
+Effective treatments for PTSD include evidence-based therapy (such as Trauma-Focused Cognitive Behavioral Therapy or TF-CBT) or a combination of therapy and medicine.

-There are many ways to reduce the effect of Adverse Childhood Experiences (ACEs) in children by instilling resilience.
-Resilience is the ability to return to being healthy and hopeful after bad things happen.
+There are many ways to reduce the effect of trauma or Adverse Childhood Experiences (ACEs) in children by instilling resilience.
+Resilience is the ability to return to feeling healthy and hopeful after bad things happen.
 Research shows that if parents provide a safe environment for their children and teach them how to be resilient, that helps reduce the effects of ACEs.

 Being a resilient parent

-Parents who know how to solve problems, who have healthy relationships with other adults, and who build healthy relationships with their children.
+Parents who know how to solve problems, have healthy relationships with other adults and cope with difficulties model resilience for their children.

 Building nurturing relationships

-Children who have adults who support them by listening and responding patiently and paying attention to their physical and emotional needs do better with physical and mental health.
+Children need adults who support them by listening and responding patiently.
+When a trusted adult pays attention to their physical and emotional needs, their physical and mental health can improve.

 More face-to-face time

 If children have too much screen time (TV, phones, video games), then other social and physical activities are more limited.
 Spend some face-to-face time with your child playing games or just talking.
-For example, you can dedicate 5 minutes a day for special play time, where all electronics are silenced, and your sole focus is playing and spending time with your child.
-Research has found that just those 5 minutes can help enhance the parent-child relationship.
+For example, you can dedicate five minutes a day for special play time, where all electronics are silenced and your sole focus is playing and spending time with your child.
+Research has found that just those five minutes can help enhance the parent-child relationship.

 Meeting basic needs

-- Balanced nutrition: Ensure that your child is getting proper nutrition to combat stress with meals that include fruits, vegetables, and foods rich in omega-3-fatty acids (i.e., fish, nuts, fiber)
+- Balanced nutrition: Ensure that your child is getting proper nutrition to combat stress.
+Aim for meals that include fruits, vegetables and foods rich in omega-3-fatty acids (e.g. fish, nuts, fiber).

-- Physical activity: Exercise can be very helpful in decreasing the effects of toxic stress!
-Experts say that children should have at least 60 minutes each day of activity, such as running, playing a sport, or playing outdoors.
+- Physical activity: Movement can be very helpful in decreasing the effects of toxic stress!
+Experts say that children should have at least 60 minutes each day of activity, such as running, playing a sport or playing outdoors.

-- Mindfulness practices: Practice the daily dozen at home – 12 minutes of meditation, yoga, prayer, or guided imagery on a daily basis.
-There are some great apps that include specialty programs for children and teens or go on a mindful walk around the neighborhood where you point out things you see, hear, and feel all around you.
+- Mindfulness practices: Practice the daily dozen at home – 12 minutes of meditation, yoga, prayer or guided imagery on a daily basis.
+There are some great apps that include specialty programs for children and teens.
+Or try a mindful walk around the neighborhood, where you point out things you see, hear and feel all around you.

-- Mental healthcare: Taking care of our mental health can include seeing a provider, seeking social support, or minimizing stressors or triggers (i.e., media content that may be upsetting).
+- Mental healthcare: Taking care of our mental health can include seeing a provider, seeking social support or minimizing stressors or triggers (such as stressful media).

-- Supportive relationships: Having family, friends and/or neighbors who support, help, and listen to children.
-It does “take a village” and parents often need help.
+- Supportive relationships: Prioritize family and friends who support, help and listen to your children.
+It does “take a village,” and parents often need help.
 Try to identify others you can trust to support your child when you can’t be there or need a break.

 Building social skills